≡ Menu

 Ford Mustang.
 Pexels Image.

-This article details the vehicle retail sales of Ford Motor Company, categorized by country, including the U.S., China, Canada, United Kingdom, Germany, and more.
+This article covers Ford’s vehicle sales (retail volumes) categorized by country, consisting of the U.S., China, Canada, United Kingdom, Germany, and more.

-Additionally, we provide an overview of Ford’s vehicle retail sales categorized by region, including North America, Europe, South America, and ASEAN.
+Apart from counties, we also provide an overview of Ford’s vehicle sales (retail volumes) categorized by region, including North America, Europe, South America, and ASEAN.

-For other sales statistics of Ford Motor, you may find more information on these pages:
+For other sales statistics of Ford Motor, you may find more information on this page: Ford key statistics.

 Please use the table of contents to navigate this page.